 We may fail to or be unable to design and execute clinical trials to support marketing approval of fosgonimeton or any of our other product candidates.
 We cannot be certain that our current or planned clinical trials or any other future clinical trials will be completed on time or be successful.
 We cannot guarantee that the FDA or foreign regulatory authorities will agree with our study design, protocol or protocol amendments, or statistical plan, or that they will interpret clinical trial results as we do, and more clinical trials could be required before we are able to submit applications seeking approval of our product candidates.
-To the extent that the results of the clinical trials are not satisfactory to the FDA or foreign regulatory authorities for support of a marketing application, we may be required to expend significant resources, which may not be available to us, to conduct additional clinical trials in support of potential approval of our product candidates (including potential confirmatory or Phase 3 registrational trials).
-Even if regulatory approval is secured for any of our product candidates, the terms of such approval may limit the scope and use of our product candidate, which may also limit its commercial potential.
+To the extent that the results of the clinical trials are not satisfactory to the FDA or foreign regulatory authorities for support of a marketing application, we may be required to expend significant resources, which may not be available to us, to conduct additional clinical trials in support of potential approval of our product candidates, the terms of such approval may limit the scope and use of our product candidate, which may also limit its commercial potential.